 4. If the malfunction persists, contact a suitably qualified professional.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.

-Driving on unpaved roads for a long period of time or sporty driving can deactivate the Tire Pressure Monitoring System temporarily.
+Driving on unpaved roads for a long period of time or sporty driving can temporarily deactivate the Tire Pressure Monitoring System.
 If there is a malfunction, the indicator light flashes for approximately one minute and then stays on.
 However, the indicator light will turn off if the road conditions or driving style changes.

-Only change the wheel yourself if the vehicle is parked securely, you are familiar with the safety precautions and the necessary procedures and you have the necessary tools.
+Only change a wheel yourself if the Volkswagen Taos is parked securely, the work area is safe, and you are fully familiar with the required safety precautions and wheel-change procedure.
+You must also have the correct tools available and know how to use them.
 Some vehicles are delivered from the factory without a vehicle jack and lug wrench.
-In such cases, have the wheel changed by an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+In that case, do not attempt to improvise with unsuitable tools; have the wheel changed by an authorized Volkswagen dealer or an authorized Volkswagen Service Facility.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.

-If the vehicle is delivered ex factory with a jack, this jack is only designed for a wheel change in the event that a wheel on the vehicle has been damaged and needs to be replaced.
-If both tires on one side of the vehicle, both tires on one axle, or all tires are damaged, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility for assistance.
+If the vehicle is supplied from the factory with a jack, that jack is intended only for an emergency wheel change when one wheel on the vehicle has been damaged and must be replaced.
+It is not designed for repair work under the vehicle, long-term support, or lifting the vehicle for service inspections.
+If both tires on one side of the vehicle, both tires on one axle, or all tires are damaged, do not attempt to continue the wheel change yourself.
+Contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility for assistance.

-Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility whenever the correct procedure, road conditions, tool condition, or your personal safety is uncertain.

 You must carry out the following steps to change a wheel.